 Our London walks along the towpath of the Regent's Canal are walking tours led by a guide from the museum, who will explain something of the history of the canal as you walk London's watery highway.
 We walk from the London Canal Museum to Camden Town, taking a short detour via the west portal of Islington Tunnel, then past St. Pancras Lock, and the three Camden Locks, finishing at the last lock.
 This is a chance to walk London's past, where tell-take evidence of a past age can be seen clearly when pointed out by our guides.
 The walking tour to Camden is leisurely and the walk is suitable for anyone including wheelchair users, but you should of course be able to cope with the distance of about a mile and a half (2 km).
 It lasts about 90 minutes and ends up at London's famous Camden Markets, which you can explore when we arrive (not evening walks).
 Your guide can advise you about the frequent bus and Underground services which can take you back to King's Cross if you need to return, for example to collect your car, or you can walk back in under half an hour.

-The walk does not need to be booked in advance, please pay when you arrive at the museum
+The walk does not need to be booked in advance, but those who book in advance will have priority.

 We offer a short colour guide booklet to the towpath walk from the museum to Camden, in the London Canal Museum shop, at a price of £2.00.
 This is suitable for people to use on their own without a human guide.